National Board Dental Hygiene Examination

 The mailing address for your score report will be printed on the Notice of Completion (received at the completion of the testing session).
 You must check the accuracy of your mailing addresses and contact the JCNDE office within five business days to report any corrections.

 You can send additional reports to: dental schools, other institutions, dental licensing boards, or send a report to yourself.
-Designate on the electronic form below where you want to send an additional score report or download and complete the PDF document below.
+Designate on the electronic form below where you want to send an additional score report.

 To order a National Board Certificate, complete the form below and submit the appropriate fee: